Purdue-CS193/homework-0-tmanda2012/index.md

 Syntax highlighted code block

 # Tarini Manda's First CS193 Homework
-## Header 2
-### Header 3

 - Getting to meet and work alongside other computer science/data science majors
-- Learning various programming tools that will help me not only in my computer science classes at Purdue, but also with personal projects and throughout my career
+- Learning various programming tools that will help me not only in my computer science classes at Purdue, but also with personal projects and throughout my career as a CS/DS major
 - Being in a class that is completely taught by students at Purdue
+- No midterms and final

 1. Numbered
 2. List